OpeyemiOdejimi/Automate-User-Creation-on-Linux-Server-using-Ansible/README.md

-# Deploy and Configure Nginx Web Server using Ansible
+# Backup and Restore Files on a Linux Server using Ansible

 ## Introduction
-Nginx is a powerful and widely used web server known for its performance and flexibility.
-Deploying and configuring Nginx manually on multiple servers can be time-consuming, but with Ansible, this process becomes automated and efficient.
-This project will teach you how to use Ansible to deploy and configure an Nginx web server on a Linux machine.
+Data backup and restoration are essential practices for ensuring data safety and continuity in Linux server management.
+Ansible, an automation tool, simplifies these tasks by providing a scalable and repeatable solution.
+This project will guide you through creating Ansible playbooks to automate the backup and restore process for files on a Linux server.

 ## Objectives
-* Understand how Ansible simplifies the deployment and configuration of applications.
+* Understand the basics of Ansible and its role in automation.
 * Set up an Ansible environment for managing Linux servers.
-* Create and execute an Ansible playbook to install Nginx.
+* Create a playbook to back up files to a remote or local directory.
-* Configure a basic Nginx website using Ansible.
-* Verify the Nginx deployment.
+* Develop a playbook to restore files from a backup.
+* Test and verify the backup and restore processes.
 ## Prerequisites
 **Linux Servers:** At least one server to act as the target machine and an optional control machine for Ansible.
 **Ansible Installed:** Ansible installed on the control machine.
-(Refer to the Ansible installation guide if needed.)
+(Refer to the Ansible installation guide to install it if not already installed.)
 **SSH Access:** SSH access between the control machine and target servers with public key authentication.
 **Tools:** A text editor to create and edit Ansible playbooks.

+Estimated Time
-Estimated Time: 2-3 hours.
+2-3 hours

 ## Tasks Outline
 * Install and configure Ansible on the control machine.
 * Set up an inventory file for the target Linux server.
+* Create an Ansible playbook to back up files.
-* Create an Ansible playbook to install Nginx.
+* Create an Ansible playbook to restore files from a backup.
-* Configure a custom Nginx website using Ansible.
-* Verify the Nginx deployment and access the website.
+* Test the backup and restore functionality.
 ## Project Tasks
 **Task 1** - Install and Configure Ansible
 Install Ansible on the control machine (Ubuntu example):